(225 ILCS 65/70-5)

 suspension without hearing.

-If the Department or Board finds an individual unable to practice or unfit for duty because
+If the Department finds an individual unable to practice or unfit for duty because

-set forth in this Section, the Department or Board may require that individual
+set forth in this subsection (e), the Department may require that individual

 a substance abuse evaluation or treatment by individuals or programs

-or designated by the Department or Board, as a condition, term, or restriction
+or designated by the Department, as a condition, term, or restriction

 renewed licensure to practice; or, in lieu of evaluation or treatment,